 Other key support areas:

-- The appropriate U.S. tax returns to be filed by our partner CPA firm for this strategy.
+- Our partner CPA firm will file the appropriate U.S. tax returns for this strategy.

 - Which U.S. state is best to lower your insurance costs and give you the best option for compliance if a utility bill is required?